juxor/afaq/markdown/secJ5.md

 anew the ideas of mutualism (as can be seen by the growth of LETS and other schemes of community money).

 ## J.5.6 Why are mutual credit schemes important?

 Mutual credit schemes are important because they are a way to improve working class life under capitalism and ensure that what money we do have is used to benefit ourselves rather than the elite.
 By organising credit, we retain control over it and so rather than being used to invest in capitalist schemes it can be used for socialist alternatives.

 For example, rather than allow the poorest to be at the mercy of loan sharks a community, by organising credit, can ensure its members receive cheap credit.
-Rather than give capitalist banks bundles of cash to invest in capitalist firms seeking to extract profits from a locality, it can be used to fund a co-operative instead.
+Rather than give capitalist banks bundles of cash to invest in capitalist firms seeking to extract profits from a locality, it can be used to fund a co- operative instead.
 Rather than invest pension schemes into the stock market and so help undermine workers pay and living standards by increasing rentier power, it can be used to invest in schemes to improve the community and its economy.
 In short, rather than bolster capitalist power and so control, mutual credit aims to undermine the power of capitalist banks and finance by placing as much money as much possible in working class hands.

 This point is important, as the banking system is often considered "neutral" (particularly in capitalist economics).
 However, as Malatesta correctly argued, it would be _"a mistake to believe . . . that the banks are, or are in the main, a means to facilitate exchange; they are a means to speculate on